netzstrategen/fractal-twig/README.md

-# Twig Adapter
+# Fractal Twig Drupal adapter

-[WIP] An adapter to let you use [Twig](https://github.com/twigjs/twig.js) templates with [Fractal](http://github.com/frctl/fractal).

-Currently requires the (unreleased) Fractal v1.1.0-alpha.2 or greater - you can install it in your project using `npm i @frctl/fractal@next --save`.
+This fork allows you to use the namespaces from your `theme.info.yml` file from the `component-libraries` key in your Fractal instance.

 ## How to Setup